delventhalz/browser-hash/README.md

 - The binary data from the buffer, formatted as a hexadecimal string.

-Convert smallish buffers into hex strings for readability and portability.
+Convert buffers to hex strings for readability and portability.

 ### bufferHash